lhehnke/lhehnke.github.io/_posts/2018-01-25-text_mining_the_room.md

 ## Text cleaning

-After extracting the raw text from The Room's `pdf` screenplay, it needs some cleaning prior to analyzing.
+After extracting the raw text from The Room's `pdf` screenplay it needs some cleaning prior to analyzing.

 Concretely, this means separating the lines of the raw text (`\n` indicating line breaks), removing redundant text parts such as the cover page, headers and footers, blank lines, and directing instructions as well as punctuation (except for apostrophes), non-alphabetic characters, and stopwords.
 (Note that I deliberately didn't stem words.)

-For most of these steps, `lapply()` can be used to apply the respective function to each element of the list.
+For most of these steps `lapply()` can be used to apply the respective functions to each element of the list.

-While performing these steps, the cleaned text, consisting of a sequence of strings, is splitted into single words -- a process called *tokenization*.
+While performing these steps, the cleaned text, which consists of a sequence of strings, is splitted into single words -- a process called *tokenization*.

 ```r
 # Separate lines with \n indicating line breaks